-For example: a video that correctly fills in the title, tags and description fields tends to have a better placement than one that does not.
+For example, a video that correctly fills in the title, tags, and description fields tends to have better placement than one that does not.

 A YouTube channel that tends to receive a lot of comments and likes also positions itself better than one that doesn’t have good engagement.